rachelvansciver/SAACO3/messaging/Kinesis.md

 - [[VPC]] endpoint for access from [[VPC]]
 - monitor with [[CloudTrail]]

-## Kinesis Streams vs Firehouse
+## Kinesis Streams vs Firehose
 - Streams to capture data in real time, and ingest at scale
-- Firehouse to load streaming into aws data stores
+- Firehose to load streaming into aws data stores
-- Firehouse is not real time
+- Firehose is not real time
-- Firehouse has close ended consumer options
+- Firehose has close ended consumer options
-- Firehouse has a single target
+- Firehose has a single target

-## Firehouse
+## Firehose
-- load steaming data into data stores/ lakes and analytic tools
+- load streaming data into data stores/ lakes and analytic tools
 - serverless
 - scales to data throughput
 - aws managed